BonoBono747/Comp6841-Project/README.md

 When I first planned this project and discussed it with my tutor, they noted that I might be trying to do too much in the limited time frame.
 As such, I adjusted my aims to focus more on the Natas, Krypton, and Leviathan wargames, and completing the technical guide.

 As someone who is new to cybersecurity, I understand that it can be daunting and difficult to begin.
 This is why I wanted to create a guide to introduce someone to the world of ethical hacking, while also explaining the related security concepts.
-It targets an audience who has no experience with wargames and limited technical knowledge (like me when I started this project).
+It targets an audience who has no experience with wargames and limited technical knowledge.

 While I would like to write an in-depth explanation for every technical concept we come across, I also acknowledge the time constraints of the project.
 Therefore, I aim to at least briefly explain the key concepts and then link resources for further reading.